pcbowers/focus-window/README.md

 - [x] Add Settings to Extension Files
 - [x] Implement Extension
 - [x] Show Resize Square in Preferences
+- [ ] Use `set_content` in windows and implement ADW Leaflet manually
+- [ ] Potentially add sidebar with applications/profiles
+- [ ] Add toast with an undo button on deletions?
+- [ ] Improve Info Actions & Documentation
+- [ ] Improve Animations
+- [ ] Add Disclaimer about pixel resizing with multiple monitors
+- [ ] Add Disclaimer about always-on-top and launching new windows
+- [ ] Improve npm package commands

 ## :open_book: Usage